Kotter’s 8 Step Change Model is a great way to herald change in your organization.

 Consolidate Gains and Implement More Change

-Many projects do not succeed because they are treated as short distance sprints as opposed to long distance marathons, which many are.
+Many projects do not succeed because they are treated as short-distance sprints as opposed to long-distance marathons, which many are.
 It is not just about one project really.
 It is about the whole culture and the series of change and project initiatives that are being and will be taken up in the organization.
-So prepare the company for that.
+To prepare the company for that.

-Once change has been communicated, and initiated with the short term wins, it is time to consolidate the change in the DNA of the organization.
-It is one thing to introduce one new product successfully.
+Once the change has been communicated and initiated with the short term wins, it is time to consolidate the change in the DNA of the organization.
+It is one thing to introduce a new product successfully.
 It takes quite another type of organization to keep doing it for a long time.